 - The Family Services Office has DVDs for families to help young children understand deployment, homecoming and the grieving process.
 If you are interested in checking one of these out, please email Family Services or call 319-335-1371.

-- Faculty and Staff Services/Employee Assistance Program (FSS/EAP) has family and individual counseling available to UI employees and their families.
+- UI Employee Assistance Program (UI EAP) has family and individual counseling available to UI employees and their families.
 This confidential service is available at no cost and is provided by caring, licensed professionals.
-For more information please call EAP at 319-335-2085 or email Faculty and Staff Services.
+For more information please call EAP at 319-335-2085 or email UI Employee Assistance Program.

 Student Information and UI Campus Resources

 - University of Iowa Veteran's Services - or contact Allen Roberts Jr., 319-384-2613, 111 Communications Center, Iowa City, IA 52242

 - University of Iowa Veterans Association - join their Facebook page

 - University Counseling Service (UCS) - The primary mental health agency for students on the University of Iowa campus.
 UCS is a professional staff of twelve doctoral-level psychologists, and three psychology interns and provides short-term individual, group, and couples counseling to students.
 They also provide consultation, psycho educational programs, and training.

 - Life After War: Post-Deployment Issues course - To register contact the course instructor, Tamara Woods.

 - Military One Source - A 24/7 resource for military members, spouses and families to help with education, relocation, parenting, stress and much more.